Sponge city: History of Sponge City

-The People's Republic of China adopted the Sponge City initiative, largely motivated by the failure of the conventional grey infrastructure of flood control and stormwater management systems, due to the persistent efforts by Chinese ecological urbanists through letters and proposals sent to high level Chinese authorities since early 2000.
-Though the concept had been published and practiced since early 2000, it was the Beijing flood on July 21, 2012 which caused 79 deaths that prompted the top Chinese authorities to accept the Sponge City concept and make it a nationwide policy.
-In 2015, China was reported to have initiated a pilot initiative in 16 districts.
-This initiative presents an alternative to solve Asia's flood problems.
-China seeks to curb its flood with the initiative.
 The country plans for 80 percent of its urban cities to harvest and reuse 70 percent of rainwater.
-Building sponge cities does not necessary require huge investments.
+Building sponge cities does not necessarily require large investments.
 But such a fact has been widely misunderstood due to misleading media and the fact that the "sponge city" has been more than often misused by local government and contractors, as well as unprofessional designers as a fashionable brand and slogan which has actually nothing to do with this nature based solution.
 The major obstacles of implementing the nature-based sponge city are the business-as-usual mentality of grey infrastructure engineering, ornamental gardening and conventional urban planning, as well as the code systems that have been established to defend these obsolete urbanism practices.
-However, funding sponge cities has also been a challenge.
+Funding sponge cities has also been a challenge.

 After achieving success in China, the sponge city model has attracted over-exposed climate zones such as Dhaka and Kenya, as well as major cities like Berlin and Los Angeles.

-Background

-Urbanization encourages the construction of city infrastructure.
-However, excessive utilization and development of water infrastructure can lead to water shortages, pollution, and overall degradation of water ecosystem services.
-Unscientific architectural planning also creates a large number of buildings, simultaneously limiting cities' green space, drainage, and rainwater collection ability.
-Consequently, rain discharge cannot meet modern cities' requirements, causing cities lots of problems regarding water ecology and aquatic environments.